Dr. Ken Manges Ph.D. | Forensic Psychologist |Expert Witness

 One way to enhance the impact of this information is through the use of demonstrative evidence.

 Demonstrative evidence is any form of secondary proof that explains testimonial, documentary, or concrete evidence.

-- Demonstration, recreation, or experiment
+- The demonstration, recreation, or experiment

 - Chart, diagram, map, or summary

-- Model or other tangible object
+- Model or other tangible objects

 - Photograph or video

 Mediums for demonstrative evidence:

 - Computer generated animation illustrates an expert’s opinion and the position of objects moving through space over time.
 It plots the paths take by all relative objects throughout the specified time.
 Action can be shown in real time or slow motion.

 Some forms of demonstrative evidence are objective in nature and are helpful in conclusively establishing your case. (i.e. a videotaped confession or an aerial photo of real estate)